SARS-CoV-2 (COVID-19) and its impact on elections:

 - Email City Clerk: email@example.com

 Individuals who intend to run for office must file certain Fair Political Practice Commission (FPPC) forms with the City Clerk’s Office before soliciting campaign contributions or making campaign expenditures.
-In order for a candidate’s name to appear on the ballot, the candidate must obtain a candidate materials binder from the City Clerk’s Office, and submit all required nomination paperwork; including a petition signed by other city voters within the candidate’s district unless office is at-large, during a specified nomination period.
+In order for a candidate’s name to appear on the ballot, the candidate must obtain a candidate materials binder from the City Clerk’s Office, and submit all required nomination paperwork; including a petition signed by other city voters within the candidate’s district unless office is at-large, during a specified nomination period (filling period).
 Other filing requirements include FPPC forms disclosing certain economic interests and information about campaign contributions and expenditures.

 All candidates must file with the City Clerk a Form 501 (Candidate Intention Statement) before soliciting/receiving contributions.
 Below is a list of forms with explanations of who must file the form.
 If you have any questions about your obligations under the Fair Political Reform Act, you can always request advice from the FPPC.